 photo of ucann app

 Summary

-UConn Student Admin is an Oracle Student Information System that is a platform for students to view Academic information, financial information, and personal information.
+UConn Student Admin is an Oracle Student Information System that students use to view academic information, financial information, and personal information.
 Students enroll in classes, pay their fee bill, apply for graduation, and more using the interface.
-Student Admin is a website I and many other students encounter on a weekly basis, I’ve been involved in many conversations about how much the user interface (for lack of better terms) sucks.
+Student Admin is a website I and many other students encounter on a weekly basis, I have been involved in many conversations about how much the user interface (for lack of better terms) sucks.
 For my Senior Design Project, I decided to conduct a case study on the application to see how it can be improved.

+photo of ucann app